Gabriel C. Wharton

 Gabriel Colvin Wharton (July 23, 1824 - May 12, 1906) was an American civil engineer and soldier who served as a general in the Confederate Army during the American Civil War.
 After the war he was a politician and later resumed his engineering work.

 Early life and career

 Wharton was born in Culpeper County, Virginia, in the summer of 1824.
 He entered Virginia Military Institute in Lexington on September 1, 1845.
 Wharton graduated on July 5, 1847, finishing second out of 12 cadets as a "distinguished graduate."

 After leaving Virginia Military Institute Wharton became a civil engineer.
 Later moving to the Arizona Territory to take up work as a mining engineer.

 Civil War service

-At the start of the American Civil War in 1861, Wharton chose to follow his home state of Virginia and the Confederate cause, and entered the Confederate Army.
+At the start of the American Civil War in 1861, Wharton chose to follow his home state of Virginia and the Confederate cause, and joined the Confederate Army.
 He was appointed a major in the 45th Virginia Infantry on July 1, and soon afterward was given command of the 51st Virginia Infantry on July 17, with the rank of colonel.